sew-k/cheap-flight-search/README.md

 Application features:
 - multiple searching for cheapest, direct itineraries to user's favourites destinations based on user's annual holiday plan and weather in specified destinations
-- managing stored data, including holiday plans, favourite routes, purchased (or not) itineraries
+- managing stored data, including holiday plans, favourite routes, purchased (or not purchased) itineraries
 - (*in future*) searching for travel basing on weather data
 - (*in future*) scheduling - regular (for example daily) searching for itineraries for choosing cheapest ones
 - (*in future*) scheduling - possibility to get email with reminder of purchased itinerary with weather forecast data on arrival day to destination